meraxes-devs/dragons/README.rst

 * Simon Mutch (The University of Melbourne)
 * Paul Geil (The University of Melbourne)
 * James Davies (The University of Melbourne)
+* Emanuele Maria Ventura (The University of Melbourne)